jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 ### Convolutional Neural Networks

 \begin{figure}[h]
-	\includegraphics[width=\textwidth]{./figures/conv.tikz}
+	\includegraphics[width=0.8\textwidth]{./figures/conv.tikz}
 	\centering
-	\caption{Example of a 2D Convolution function, with (a) as input, (b) as the filter, and (c) as the output.} \label{fig:conv}
+	\caption[Example of a 2D Convolution function]{Example of a 2D Convolution function, with (a) as input, (b) as the filter, and (c) as the output.} \label{fig:conv}
 \end{figure}

 A convolutional neural network is a form of neural network which has been proven to be effective in larger input data, such as images.
-It is similar to fully connected networks seen in section \ref{neural-networks}, in that it processes the input data using learnable weights and can have activation layers after.
+It is similar to fully connected networks seen in Section \ref{neural-networks}, in that it processes the input data using learnable weights and can have activation layers after.
 However, the weights of a convolutional neural network is organized as a filter, which serves as a window that moves through the input data to generate an output.
-In figure \ref{fig:conv}, (b) shows the weights organized as a window for a 2D convolutional neural network.
+In Figure \ref{fig:conv}, (b) shows the weights organized as a window for a 2D convolutional neural network.
 In this figure the filter (b) moves through the input (a) and generates an output, which is the sum of all products between the input values within the window and the weights of the filter.
 This computation results in calculating the convolution function (or generally, a cross-correlation function), between the input and the filter, hence the name of the network.

 This arrangement of the network result in local connectivity of the outputs to the inputs; i.e. the outputs are dependent on only a subset of the input.
 The extent of this connectivity is called the receptive field, which is the filter size in a single layered convolutional neural networks.